Villanelle Poems: Definition, Examples, and How to Write Them

 Our Editor’s Take

 These poems showcase the unique structure and emotional depth achieved through the villanelle form.
 I love their length and the intention that comes with it.
-Additionally, the structure of villanelle poetry demands writers to get creative, and don’t we need that every once in awhile? – R. R. Noall
+Additionally, the structure of villanelle poetry demands writers to get creative with form, and don’t we need that every once in awhile? – R. R. Noall

 Villanelle FAQS